This Day in History: Barney F. Hajiro and the rescue of the “Lost Battalion”

-How many emotions did Japanese-Americans, particularly in Hawaii, go through in those days?
+How many emotions did Japanese-Americans go through in those days?
 They knew their fellow citizens had become fearful of them.
 Yet it felt unfair.
 They were just as angry as everyone else was.

 Finally, in 1943, a special Army unit was created.
 Japanese-Americans could serve in their own unit: the 442nd Regimental Combat Team.
 The motto of that unit?
 “Go for broke!”

 The Nisei soldiers lived up to that name.
 Their unit would become one of America’s most decorated, given its size and length of service.
 Hajiro’s Medal was just one of these decorations.
 He placed his life on the line—not once, but three times.

 On October 19, 1944, Private Hajiro was in France acting as a sentry when he saw American troops under attack.
 He ran into danger, exposing himself to fire—but he also took out two enemy snipers.
 Three days later, he and another soldier ambushed a group of 18 Germans!
 They killed two, wounded one, and took the rest prisoner.

 Yet Hajiro is best remembered for what came next.
 On October 24, the Germans trapped a Texas National Guard battalion in the Vosges Mountains.
 Multiple attempts were made to free the “Lost Battalion.”
 Finally, the Nisei were called in.

 It was basically a suicide mission.
 Three days later, nearly half the Nisei would be dead or wounded—and the Lost Battalion was still trapped.